woodyp/woodyp.info/Woody_Pewitt_cv.md

 ##### Architectural Evangelist

 In the Developer Platform and Evangelism West Region group covering Southern California.
 Drove depth relationships with customers from all segments to gain platform adoption.
-Developed value proposition content and messaging for use by DPE West Region to drive adoption in the startup community and competitive audiences.
+Developed value proposition content and messaging for DPE West Region to drive adoption in the startup community and competitive audiences.
 Worked with many startups to ensure success with the Microsoft platform, including architectural and hands-on development guidance and support.

 * Worked with customers for visibility of products and solutions, including press and case studies
 * Developed and executed programs to gain Microsoft visibility in new audiences
 * Received several awards and accolades for my outreach programs and execution
-* Often consulted with enterprise customers on architectural guidance on major projects
+* Often consulted with enterprise customers on architectural guidance on significant projects

 ##### Developer Evangelist

 In the Developer Platform and Evangelism West Region group covering Southern California and Hawaii.
 Supported local .NET community activities and EPG customer accounts.
 Helped local community groups collaborate and market themselves to increase the monthly reach of the groups' meetings.
 Worked with local and national account teams to expose non-Microsoft customers to the Microsoft platform to drive the adoption of .NET technology.

 * Actively engaged the local competitive audience to affect perception change in that community.
 With three years of engagement in the competitive community, there have been many indications of impact, including the adoption of Microsoft technology and blog posts.
-* Executed many events for the local developer community including PDC Underground, SoCal Code Camps, Visual Studio 2005 Launch & Community Launch as well as many others.
+* Executed many events for the local developer community, including PDC Underground, SoCal Code Camps, Visual Studio 2005 Launch & Community Launch, and many others.
 This included building and maintaining supporting sites and back-end tools.
 * Working with the DPE West Region strategy team, I drove technology implementations of early technology adoption wins at MySpace, SpotRunner, Qualcomm, and many other accounts.
 * Worked closely with the West Region Customer and Academic groups in Southern California and Hawaii to scale the impact of activities across audiences.
-Involved customers and students at community activities as well as organized community activities on college campuses to increase impact of efforts.
+Involved customers and students in community activities and organized community activities on college campuses to increase the impact of efforts.

 ### InterKnowlogy LLC

 #### Principal Engineer 2000 - 2005

 InterKnowlogy is a Microsoft Gold partner specializing in delivering custom solutions to customers using current and emerging technologies.

 * As part of the management team, managed services offerings, coordinating engineering efforts in developing sales and marketing material.
 * Responsible for the development of marketing collateral and priorities.
 * Supported sales and marketing efforts with pre-sales support, speaking, and coordination of writing opportunities.
-* Participated in and managed the creation and review of proposals, functional specifications, built proof-of-concept prototypes, created "bottom up" development schedules, reviewed testing plans, developed and produced products, addressed and fixed bugs in a timely manner, and delivered quality solutions.
+* Participated in and managed the creation and review of proposals, functional specifications, built proof-of-concept prototypes, created "bottom-up" development schedules, reviewed testing plans, developed and produced products, addressed and fixed bugs in a timely manner, and delivered quality solutions.
-* Participated as the subject matter expert for the development of the Microsoft Official Curriculum Course, "Developing Mobile Applications Using the Microsoft .NET Compact Framework" and other content.
+* Participated as the subject matter expert for developing the Microsoft Official Curriculum Course, "Developing Mobile Applications Using the Microsoft .NET Compact Framework" and other content.
 Worked with a major client on the Microsoft .NET Early Adopter Program.
 Traveled to the Microsoft Campus several times under the Early Adopter program to have direct access to the product team.
-* Worked with major clients to help with planning and budgeting internal and contract resources.
+* Worked with major clients to help plan and budget internal and contract resources.
 * Developed cross-enterprise secure sign-on components utilizing Triple Data Encryption
 * Algorithm (TDEA), Secure Hash Algorithm (SHA-1), and synchronized a Netscape LDAP server with a Microsoft LDAP Server as needed.
 * Speaker at Microsoft Developer Days 2000 in Orange County (1000-1500 attendees), presented on BizTalk and other Microsoft B2B products.

 ### Stellcom Technologies